pbbhattpriyanshu/Number-Hunt/README.md

 # Number-Hunt
-"Guess the Number" is a simple Python mini-project where the computer randomly selects a number within a given range, and the player tries to guess it. !
+"Guess the Number" is a simple Python mini-project where the computer randomly selects a number within a given range, and the player tries to guess it.
+After each guess, the program provides feedback indicating whether the guess was too high, too low, or correct.
+The game continues until the player successfully guesses the number.
+It’s a great beginner project to practice loops, conditionals, and random number generation in Python!